 If the need ever arises for leave, please see BYU Graduate Studies' Leave of Absence Policy for medical (1 yr), military (1 yr), or mission (length of mission).
-A petition must be submitted and approved and the student must be in good standing.
+A petition must be submitted and approved and the student must be in good standing at the time of submission, having completed at least 2 credits after admission.
 The required time to graduation ("graduation clock") does not stop while students are on leave, however.
 Our program is a 3-year program, and BYU requires that it be completed within 5 years, even if a leave has been taken.

-- Prior to beginning your internship year, students must have - completed all academic coursework and practica prior to entering an internship - successfully defended their thesis prospectus, - Registered for CPSE 688-R, - Completed an internship application with BYU and, - have received faculty approval indicating readiness for internship.
+- \\Prior to beginning your internship year, students must have - completed all academic coursework and practica prior to entering an internship - successfully defended their thesis prospectus, - Registered for CPSE 688-R,

+- Completed an internship application with BYU and, - have received faculty approval indicating readiness for internship.